Tips for better InfoGraphic Design

 • Enlarged the result captions to be easier to read.

 • Put the results in ascending order and aligned, not a random placement.

 Why the maze to decipher - is this the puzzle page?
 A test?

 No, it's a chart of information that shows odd requests made by teams of their hotel.

 Better options: Below left: improved.
-Right,
+Right, even better:

 1. Straight links to clearly communicate the content.

 2. Alphabetized list of countries to improve finding a particular one.